Pugster1600/FPGA/notes/fpga_lec5.md

 - when it is greater, dividend[0] = 1, the remainder changes to remainder - divisor (exactly like normal long division!!)
 - this is literally like normal long division that we do

+## Anotheer view of the concept
+- the current remainder is essentially the dividend
+- we keep shifting hte divisor, just like moving from the hundreds to the 10s place when 5 cant go into 2
+- since we are not keeping track of the quotient, no need to flip bits or anything
+- so we just subtract, just like long division

 WRITE A PIECE OF CODE FOR THIS